thefactus/go-tasker/README.md

 ## Features

 - Routing with the latest "net/http" package enhancements for Go 1.22
-- Endpoints for managing to-do lists
+- Endpoints for managing lists
 - Endpoints for managing tasks
 - Integration tests for all endpoints
 - SQLite database support